kuali/kc/src/main/config/sql/RELEASE-SCRIPTS/ReadMe.txt

 Installation has been tested with mysql client.

-Set the following setting in MySQL
+Set the following settings in MySQL

 max_allowed_packet=1M
 transaction-isolation=READ-COMMITTED